agraef/ez-ag/README.md

 ## Reporting Bugs

-I have to admit that the initial setup is somewhat complicated at present, but I don't see how to further simplify it without loosing some useful or even essential functionality provided by the patch.
-In any case, if you have any comments, ideas for improvements or suggested code changes then feel free to mail me at <aggraef@gmail.com> or toss me a pull request over at Github.
+If you have any comments, ideas for improvements or suggested code changes then feel free to mail me at <aggraef@gmail.com> or toss me a pull request over at Github.